hao83/hao83.github.io/_posts/2023-03-27-Assignment2.markdown

 ## The data

-This article is based on the dataset: <a href="https://data.sfgov.org/Public-Safety/Police-Department-Incident-Reports-Historical-2003/tmnf-yvry">
+This article is based on the dataset: <a href="https://data.sfgov.org/Public-Safety/Police-Department-Incident-Reports-Historical-2003/tmnf-yvry">Police Department Incident Reports: Historical 2003 to May 2018.</a>
 This dataset has the information about the crime incidents from the San Francisco from 2003 to 2018, and the scape of this dataset is more than two millions.
 The information of the crime recorded includes category, exact time, location and so on.